sontek/sontek_net/blog/2014/08/03/preparing_cloud_images_with_libvirt.rst

 Ubuntu:

-- Be sure to select OpenSSH server, it wont install it by default
+- Be sure to select OpenSSH server, it won't install it by default.
 - On Ubuntu 12.04 there is a bug that makes it hang after running fsck.
 You will need to edit grub to get it to boot, hit _e_ at the boot prompt and add "nomodeset" on the linux line.
 You will know you need to do this if your